End of Term Web Archive: The project

 The archive prioritizes sites administering areas regarded as likely to be updated or removed over the period of transition.
 The public are encouraged to nominate important sites and these are combined with broad crawls of government domains to create the collection.
-Although it is extensive - the 2016 crawl preserved 11,382 sites - it stops short of being comprehensive.
+Although it is extensive - the 2016 crawl preserved 11,382 sites - it is not fully comprehensive.
 Researchers have used these collections to examine the history of climate change policy and reuse of suspended U.S. government Twitter accounts.

+The 2024 crawl began in January 2024, with a URL Nomination Tool developed by the University of North Texas.